everx-labs/TonNfcClientSwift/README.md

 ```
 To make it work you should go through the following steps.

-+ Make the following import.
++ Make the import.

 ```swift
 import TonNfcClientSwift
 ```

-+ Add the following snippet.
++ Add the snippet.

 ```swift
 var cardCoinManagerNfcApi: CardCoinManagerNfcApi = CardCoinManagerNfcApi()